 Adjust the step delay to 100 ms and press the run button

-There are two things left to do for a fair and complete competition: 1) All competitors should be allowed to position freely in front of the scratch line (the bicyclists are inserted in a row, though they could achieve a much better result by grouping more densely using the whole lane width) 2) We wish to include pedestrians into the competition.
+There os one thing left to do for a fair and complete competition: all competitors should be allowed to position freely in front of the scratch line (the bicyclists are inserted in a row, though they could achieve a much better result by grouping more densely using the whole lane width).

 First we create a traffic light on the